 Software tools for collecting, organising, transforming and accessing bio- and geodiversity information

 For each component of the Diversity Workbench (DWB) we aim at providing a comprehensive documentation of the application and the information model online.
-The framework for these components is currently still under development as we continue to learn about the necessary components and the best approach to the modularization of biodiversity information.
-A draft paper distributed by G. Hagedorn in 2002 provided insight into the framework concept.
+The framework for these components is currently still under development as we continue to learn about the necessary components and the best approach to the modularization of bio- and geodiversity information.
+A draft paper distributed by G. Hagedorn in 2002 provided first insight into the framework concept.

 The GFBio project started with the end of 2013 and is going to extend the user services of the Diversity Workbench on demand of biological and environmental research communities and projects in Germany.
-DWB is one of the two platforms/ workbenches recommended by GFBio and GFBio e.V. for data producers in biodiversity research projects.
+DWB is one of the two platforms/ workbenches recommended by the GFBio consortium and the GFBio e.V. for data producers in biodiversity research projects.
 The DWB applications installed at GFBio data centers are technically documented.
 GFBio has the DFG mandate to work on business models as well as on standard technical solutions for sustainable research data management.